memorysafety/website/content/en/rav1d-bounty-official-rules.md

 Prize is non-transferable.
 Entrants may not designate another individual or entity as the recipient of the Prize.
 If a Winner is unable or unwilling to accept the Prize, the Sponsor may, in its sole discretion, award it to another Entrant or choose not to award it at all.

-## 11. NOTIFICATION TO PRIZE WINNER
+## 11. NOTIFICATION TO PRIZE WINNER(S)

 At the conclusion of the Contest, Sponsor will publish the identity of the Winner(s) in a blog post on [memorysafety.org](memorysafety.org).
 Sponsor will make at least one attempt to contact a Winner via email (the “Notification”).
 If the Notification is returned as undeliverable, rejected, or no response is received within three (3) days, the Winner may be disqualified, and Sponsor may—but is not obligated to—select a runner-up Winner based on the criteria stated in the “Selection of Prize Winners” section.

-Winner may be required to sign and return an affidavit of eligibility (which affirms that they have complied with these Official Rules), a signed copy of these Official Rules, a liability release, and, where legal, a publicity release, each of which, if issued, must be completed, signed, and returned within fourteen (14) days from date of issuance, or a Prize may be forfeited.
+Winner(s) may be required to sign and return an affidavit of eligibility (which affirms that they have complied with these Official Rules), a signed copy of these Official Rules, a liability release, and, where legal, a publicity release, each of which, if issued, must be completed, signed, and returned within fourteen (14) days from date of issuance, or a Prize may be forfeited.

-Sponsor is not responsible for any change of email address, mailing address, and/or telephone number of any Entrant, nor is Sponsor responsible for any inability of a potential Winner to accept or use any portion of the Prize for any reason.
+Sponsor is not responsible for any change of email address, mailing address, and/or telephone number of any Entrant, nor is Sponsor responsible for any inability of a potential Winner(s) to accept or use any portion of the Prize for any reason.

 ## 12. OTHER CONDITIONS